 I am an avid football supporter and, despite being brought up in Inghilterra, support the Azzurri (my father is Italian and he taught me all he knew about the beautiful game...)

-Italy are the current World Champions, and whilst I'd like to think that we can defend the trophy, after some utterly unconvincing performances I have come to the conclusion that we'llbe lucky to get to the semis.
-That said, we are in an easy group (!), have arelatively easy passage to the final, and do have some quality players (as long as Camoranesi stays on the bench!)
+Italy hit a high point in 2006 when they were the reining World Champions, and whilst I'd like to think that we can defend the trophy, after some utterly unconvincing performances I have come to the conclusion that we'llbe lucky to get to the semis.
+That said, we are in an easy group (!), have a relatively easy passage to the final, and do have some quality players (as long as Camoranesi stays on the bench!)

 I am also a Manchester United fan, and was a season ticket holder until May this year.
 It was with great sadness that I decided not to renew - I've never bought any of their badged tat either inside the stadium or in the megastore, but felt I needed to take this one step further.
 Hopefully thousands of other fans have boycotted with me, but if not, then at least I can gain some comfort from the fact that its not MY money that is propping up the Glazer regime.
 Any fan who says they are doing a good job is a MORON.